celestewagner/celestewagner_website/content/media-content/aguinaldo2019/index.md

 ---
-title: "“Nothing new under the sun or why the internet (almost) didn’t change things? [in Spanish]"
+title: "Nothing new under the sun or why the internet (almost) didn’t change things? [in Spanish]"
 date: 2019-12-01
 publishDate: 2019-12-01
 authors: ["María Celeste Wagner"]